mhinz/neovim-remote/README.md

 ## Examples

-In one window, create the server instance:
+In one window, create the server process:
 ```
 $ NVIM_LISTEN_ADDRESS=/tmp/nvimsocket nvim
 ```